ghc-proposals/ghc-proposals/proposals/0000-deep-subsumption.rst

 The ``DeepSubsumption`` extension is not recommended:

-* In makes the runtime semantics (including performance) of Haskell programs less predictable (due to silent eta-expansion), as the original proposal describes.
+* It makes the runtime semantics (including performance) of Haskell programs less predictable (due to silent eta-expansion), as the original proposal describes.
   The situation is even more complicated when type classes are involved.
 You can find some intricate discussion on the `Simplified subsumption proposal discussion thread <https://github.com/ghc-proposals/ghc-proposals/pull/287>`_, especially towards the end.